stam66/skPubSub/README.md

 ### The library
 The attached scriptOnlyStack is loaded by using ‘start using stack…”.
 The stack’s script loads it into the backScripts making it available in any context.

-Andre Garzia published a book on advanced app architecture for LiveCode which bundled a simple stack that does this.
+Andre Garzia published a book called **Advanced Application Architecture for LiveCode**, which bundled a simple stack that does this.
 While I had long ago purchased his eBook I couldn’t for the life of me locate the stack, so I have tried to re-created his script (more or less successfully) - any kudos should go to him, any blame with this should be directed at me!
 (The book is well worth reading and highly recommended).

 ### API